dasch-swiss/dsp-api/docs/05-internals/design/principles/triplestore-updates.md

 ### Responsibilities of Responders

-The resources responder (`ResourcesResponderV1` in API v1, `ResourcesResponderV2`
-in API v2) has sole responsibility for generating SPARQL to create and updating resources, and the values responder (`ValuesResponderV1` or `ValuesResponderV2`) has sole responsibility for generating SPARQL to create and update values.
+The resources responder (`ResourcesResponderV2`) has sole responsibility for generating SPARQL to create and updating resources, and the values responder (`ValuesResponderV2`) has sole responsibility for generating SPARQL to create and update values.
 When a new resource is created with its values, the values responder generates SPARQL statements that can be included in the `INSERT` clause of a SPARQL update to create the values, and the resources responder adds these statements to the SPARQL update that